 Some basic information on managing your switch is included in the next section.
-For more information on the console, web browser, and SNMP management interfaces and all the features that can be configured on the Switch 2800 Series devices, please see the Management and Configuration Guide, which is on the Documentation CD-ROM that came with your switch.
+For more information on the console, web browser, and SNMP management interfaces and all the features that can be configured on the Series 2810 Switch devices, please see the Management and Configuration Guide, which is available on the ProCurve Web site www.procurve.com.